 We descend into Gisborne aboard Air New Zealand on a warm spring morning, the fields golden with an early sun, and collect our rental car.
 Today it’s all about Gisborne and its environs.

-Kaiti Hill (Titirangi) is nearby, host to a statue of Captain James Cook and also overlooking a monument marking the place that Europeans first met Māori on land - the beginning of our bicultural nation.
+Kaiti Hill (Titirangi) is nearby, host to a statue of Captain James Cook and also overlooking the Cook Landing Site National Historic Reserve where the Cook Memorial stands marking the place that Europeans first met Māori on land - the beginning of our bicultural nation.